 A well-structured checklist can save you the mental gymnastics of trying to remember what to do.
 Checklists are useful in both personal and professional capacities.
 You only have to know how to maximise their potential, and this dummies' guide will get you started.

 Checklists are often confused with a to-do list on how people perceive them.
 They both offer different things.
-To-do list is more ad-hoc tasks where checklists offer more detailed and break complex processes into smaller steps.
+To-do list is more ad-hoc tasks where checklists offer more detail and break complex processes into smaller steps.

 The best way to describe checklists is to-do list with detailed instructions, which outlines how a specific process should be performed for the best possible results.
 This ensures consistency and you don't forget any important steps.